 Minor in Real Estate (12 credits)

-The minor is only open to students in the John Molson School of Business.
+The minor is only available to John Molson School of Business students already in the program.

 United States students: A U.S. Federal Student Aid-eligible version of this program is offered.
 This version meets all U.S. regulations (such as no co-operative education or e-courses) for eligible programs.